JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Experiments

 \subsubsection{Architecture}

-We implemented \(d_s\) and \(F\) using a single network with the same architecture as in~\cite{wang2018high}.
-The class segmentation map was one-hot encoded to form \(35\) channels in addition to the \(3\) RGB channels (reconstruction from \(c\)), corresponding to the \(35\) classes in Cityscapes (for ADE20k, this number is \(150\) plus an extra null class).
-Another instance edge map was concatenated, forming a total of \(39\) channels that was sent to \(d_s\)/\(F\) (\(155\) for ADE20k).
+We implemented \(F\) using a generator network with the same architecture as in~\cite{wang2018high}. \ch{The decoded class segmentation map was one-hot encoded to form a \(k\)-channel 3D tensor with height and width the same as the original image, where \(k\) is the number of classes and is \(35\) for Cityscapes and \(151\) for ADE20k.
+To form the input of \(F\), this segmentation map tensor was channel-concatenated to the decoded RGB image and another single-channel instance segmentation edge map.}

 For \(c\), we tested with JPEG, JPEG 2000, WebP, BPG, and an autoencoder-based learned codec.
 BPG was implemented using the official \textit{libbpg}~\footnote{\url{https://bellard.org/bpg/}}.
 JPEG, JPEG 2000, and WebP were implemented with \textit{Pillow}~\footnote{\url{https://github.com/python-pillow/Pillow}}.
 For the autoencoder, the encoder (decoder) consists of \(4\) convolutional (transposed convolutional) layers, each downsampling (upsampling) the image by \(2\).
 We added a binarization layer in between to quantize the continuous hidden activations to binary codes, using the method specified in~\cite{toderici2016variable}.
-A PPM~\cite{cleary1984data} coder was used on the bitstream produced by the binarizer to further reduce bitrate.
+A \chh{Prediction by Partial Matching (PPM)}~\cite{cleary1984data} coder was used on the bitstream produced by the binarizer to further reduce bitrate.
 For simplicity, we did not explicitly estimate and minimize the entropy of the bitstream during training.
-This learned backbone codec was jointly trained with the rest of the model for Phase 2 and 3.

 The semantics was losslessly compressed following descriptions in Section~\ref{sec1}.
 A PPM~\cite{cleary1984data} coder was used on the delta encoded boundaries to further reduce bitrate.
 On the \(30\)-image test set of Cityscapes, the average semantics bpp overhead is \(0.03\).